 What will Creative Speech Therapy do to help my child speak?

-First, we will complete a thorough evaluation to determine your child’s current level of functioning.
+Traditional speech therapy is not the most effective course of treatment for children with apraxia of speech.
+Our founder Rachel has 20 years experience working with children with this disorder.
+She has guided many non-verbal children to become fluent language users.
+Her unique style combines several research based interventions with her own personal touch.
+At Creative Speech Therapy we will complete a thorough evaluation to determine your child’s current level of functioning.
 This includes an examination of the structures of the mouth, collection of a language sample and sound inventory, and thorough investigation of background, medical history, and family history.
 Once we understand your child’s current speech and language needs, we will start therapy meeting your child where they are and then build from there.

-Finally, we will treat your child using hand selected, kid friendly, and research based interventions.
+We will treat your child using hand selected, kid friendly, and research based interventions.
 We also teach you how to promote better speech clarity with your child at home.

-Does my child have red flags for Apraxia of Speech?
+Does my child have red flags for apraxia of speech?

 Birth to 1 year?